yyiilluu/DeepCluster/docs/intro.md

 # Distributed GPU cluster
 ## Easy to use and Cheap GPU cluster for deep learning powered by distributed GPUs

-It is a fully managed platform allows students and researchers to simply submit their training task to our GPU cluster with only very minimal changes
+It is a fully managed platform allows students and researchers to simply submit their training task to our GPU cluster with only very minimal code changes
 Our GPU cluster is powered by people who would like to share their spare GPU with others
 Designed specifically for students and researchers who wants to do deep learning but do not have convenient access to powerful GPU or GPU cluster.
 Users can just focus on their code instead of execution enviornment.